 2) Jesus became our High Priest taking the place of the Levitical priesthood found in the Old Testament.
 (Hebrews 7:23-24)

 3) We have become the temple of the Holy Spirit in place of the old physical temple.
 (1 Corinthians 3:16-17)

 4) Jesus ultimately fulfilled the Law by obeying it fully as a man, yet atoning for our sin as the Son of God.
 He became our sacrificial Lamb atoning for sins He never committed, and He did so because of His great love for the world.

-Christ is the culmination of the law so that there may be righteousness for everyone who believes. – Romans 10:4 (NIV)
+For Christ is the end of the law for righteousness to everyone who believes. – Romans 10:4

 - The Psalms…